Lucylucy712/DTL/lrpt_app/README.md

 </details>

 ## How to run on local using terminal
-1. Set up a [!conda envrionment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) and activate it
+1. Set up a [conda envrionment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) and activate it

 2. Install all required moduels by
 `$pip install -r requirements.txt`